-Exelon Generation is developing a new 1,000MW low-carbon, combined-cycle gas turbine (CCGT) unit at its existing 498MW natural-gas powered Colorado Bend generating station in Wharton County, Texas.
-It is one of the two new CCGTs being developed by Exelon, the other one being the 1,000MW unit at the existing Wolf Hollow Generating Station in Granbury, Texas.
+Exelon Generation is developing a new 1,000MW low-carbon, combined-cycle gas turbine (CCGT) unit at its existing 498MW natural-gas powered Colorado Bend generating station in Wharton County, Texas, US.
+It is one of two new CCGTs being developed by Exelon, the other one being the 1,000MW unit at the existing Wolf Hollow Generating Station in Granbury, Texas.

-Ground breaking ceremony for the CCGT unit at Colorado Bend station was conducted on 9 July 2015 and commercial operations are expected to begin in 2017.
+The ground breaking ceremony for the CCGT unit at Colorado Bend was conducted on 9 July 2015 and commercial operations began in 2017.
 The new plant is expected to have a maximum electric power output of 1,157MW.